 The underlying drivers which contribute to the company's performance and can be managed internally include a disciplined approach to reducing the group's non-essential costs and allocating funds to those areas which will add shareholder value.
-The company's share price is often influenced by factors outside the control of Management and the Board, such as market conditions; however through effective communication between the company and all of its Stakeholders the company can provide assurance of regular reviews to determine actions to mitigate risk and increase performance.
+The company's share price is often influenced by factors outside the control of Management and the Board, such as market conditions; however through effective communication between the company and all of its Stakeholders the company can provide assurance that the Company's assets are being well managed.